 To make things, even more, occulted aliens don’t necessarily even speak at all.
 If they do it will probably have a rather different set of sounds that suits their physique like ours fit us.
 If there are a decent number of alien species we should expect every possible general configuration to exist.

 There could be a planet with several sentient species with separate languages, the same language, one of them having several languages or both of them being divided into different linguistic groups.
-Other aliens may live alone on their planets like us and speak several languages like we do, or their languages may have merged by now or never split in the first place.
+Other aliens may live alone on their planets like us and speak several languages like we do, or their languages may have emerged by now or never split in the first place.
 Perhaps some alien species have colonised other planets, where maybe different groups of aliens with their own languages colonised different planets or parts of planets like humans have with the continents or perhaps the aliens don’t communicate with aliens from other planets that much anymore and their languages have developed independently, kind of like the way things happened when groups of Polynesians settled on separate remote islands.

 You may not be able to perceive what they consider communication.
 It could be a language that requires a sense we lack.
-Exotic smells (ones our olfactory sense has no receptors for), electric field induction, visual hints (like skin coloration changes, even small for us ones), heat/infrared. air/surface vibration below or beyond human perception range.
+Exotic smells (ones our olfactory sense has no receptors for), electric field induction, visual hints (like skin colouration changes, even small for us ones), heat/infrared. air/surface vibration below or beyond human perception range.
 That assumes a similar ecosystem, size and rate of activity similar to ours.
 Might as well start somewhere.

 Perhaps it’s happening all the time and we are completely unaware of it.
 Suppose we say that language is a way of communicating thoughts to another person and that there are alien persons who communicate their ideas to other aliens in the community.
 If they can’t send and receive thoughts, that is, telepathy, then they need to use a signal that is easy for them and can be varied to mean different things.

 Let’s peek at two aliens deciding if they should go out for pizza or get it delivered.
 They are doing something that changes to fit what they mean to say, taking turns as they talk.
 It could be sound, light, pattern or tendril position or something else.
 We see they are curling and waving their tentacles and feel the ground vibrate.
 But, we don’t know if this is related to kinesiology or if they just want extra cheese and anchovies.
 Even if one of the creatures pointed with a gluey tendril right at an anchovy what does that mean?
 Does it want an anchovy?
 Does it detest anchovies?
-Do the anchovies remind it of it’s inlaws?
+Do the anchovies remind it of its inlaws?
 It could literally mean anything.
 The creatures intentions are the epitome of unknowable unknowns.

 Our perception of reality is very fitted to how we live and where.
 Even on earth, you have animal senses that give them a different vision of the world and so communication channel.
-And even we dismiss a lot of information that our senses are capable of giving so we can focus in what proved to be essential in our evolution (a good example isthat is able to “see” our pulse with just a low res webcam, seeing changes in color that we don’t perceive, what if something as not visible for us as that is used as a communication channel?)
+And even we dismiss a lot of information that our senses are capable of giving so we can focus in what proved to be essential in our evolution (a good example isthat is able to “see” our pulse with just a low-res webcam, seeing changes in color that we don’t perceive, what if something, as not visible for us as that, is used as a communication channel?)

 Different ways to live, different ecosystems, different ways to be “life” may come with different ways to communicate.
 And we might not recognize that as a viable communication channel until we see it in practice.

 If you are asking about the language capacity of an advanced extraterrestrial civilization, then and only then we can make some fundamental and necessary assumptions.
 To achieve an advanced civilization they must have developed a method of communicating and recording detailed and minute information.
 To do that they can use two methods, sound, and sign language.
 Chemical language similar to what certain insects use would not be varied enough.
 The electrical signal, as in certain fish and dolphins might be varied enough but we have no example of any organism using this system for a language.
-It is used as a method of perception and defense in every animal we are aware of.
+It is used as a method of perception and defence in every animal we are aware of.
 So it’s unlikely an alien species would develop this method of communication over sound or sign language.